glennlopez/Prog-2000/README.md

 What is Prog-2000
 -----------------

 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C. It's also a reward for resourceful students.

-In engineering, it's a lot more benificial to be resourceful than to be "smart".
-As you'll quickly learn in your career, life is a giant sandbox.
-It's doesn't have the same constrains that college has.
-In real life <b>YOU ARE ALLOWED</b> to cheat (reverse engineer competitor products and rebrand it as your own).
+<b>Is this cheating?</b> Define cheating...
+You have to be a new breed of retard to seriously think having the answer is "unfair".
+For one, since when is school a competition between others?
+Maybe to imbecils who only care about grades... school is for learning, not competing.

 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>.
 "Practice" Midterm Exam will be provided by asking me in person (Midterm exams are taken from multiple sources - I do not personally give you the exam copy, I just forward you to sources I trust who has them).